Deadline extended to May 27, 2017!

 - Late March: Information sessions in Hong Kong

 - April: Information sessions in China (Beijing) and Japan

-- Mid-June: Payment, agreement form deadline; start visa application process, if applicable
+- Late-June: Payment, agreement form deadline; start visa application process, if applicable

-- Late June/early July: Complete visa or ESTA application to travel to the US
+- Early July: Complete visa or ESTA application to travel to the US

 - Mid-July: Submit flight and insurance information